-- 3.1 Academic advice: Individual attention provided to students in order to improve their academic performance.
-Academic advice may cover administrative, general academic advice or specialist academic advice. - 3.2 Academic Advisor: The individual faculty member assigned to monitor a student's academic progress. - 3.3 At Risk Students: Academically at-risk students include, but are not limited to, students who received warning letters or are on academic probation.
-Students in good academic standing but with borderline CGPAs may also be considered as 'academically at risk' students. - 3.4 Good Standing: Satisfactory progress towards graduation. - 3.5 Resume Studies: Continue study after a period of withdrawal or suspension. - 3.6 Returning Students: A student returning from suspension, dismissal or withdrawal after having received official approval to recommence their studies. - 3.7 Transfer Student: A student who began studies at another institution and successfully transferred credits to ADSM.
+- 3.1 Academic Advice: Individual attention provided to students in order to improve their academic performance.
+Academic advice may cover administrative, general or specialist academic advice. - 3.2 Academic Advisor: a faculty member assigned to provide students with Academic Advice. - 3.3 At Risk Students: at-risk students include, but are not limited to, students who received warning letters or are on academic probation.
+This may include students with borderline CGPAs. - 3.4 Good Standing: Satisfactory progress towards graduation. - 3.5 Returning Students: A student returning from suspension, dismissal or withdrawal after having received official approval to recommence their studies. - 3.6 Transfer Student: a student who began studies at another institution and transferred credits to ADSM.

-- 4.1 ADSM ensures that Academic Advising is an integral aspect of academic progress and a shared responsibility between the student and academic advisor.
+4.1 ADSM ensures that Academic Advising is an integral aspect of academic progress and a shared responsibility between the student and academic advisor.

-- Section 5 : Exclusions

-- 5.1.
-None.

 - 6.1.
 Every student at ADSM from the time of their enrolment to graduation shall be assigned an Academic Advisor.
 The student shall meet with his/her Academic Advisor at least once a term to ensure satisfactory and timely progress towards graduation. - 6.2.
 Responsibilities for Academic advisors include but are not limited to: - 6.2.1.
 Providing information on academic requirements toward obtaining a degree; - 6.2.2.
 Advising on a suitable course load compatible with the student's academic ability and personal circumstances; - 6.2.3.
 Monitoring student progress towards graduation, including: - 6.2.3.1.
 Explaining academic policies and procedures; - 6.2.3.2.
-Preparing a study plan that assists students in successfully completing their degree in a timely manner; - 6.2.4.
+Preparing a study plan to assist students in completing their degree in a timely manner; - 6.2.4.
 Assisting students in maintaining good academic standing: - 6.2.4.1.
 Identifying issues impacting student academic performance; - 6.2.4.2.
 Directing students to available on-campus resources, support services and activities. - 6.2.5.
 Advising students on career plans and/or graduate studies, including: - 6.2.5.1.
 Assisting with post-graduate school selection, application and field of specialization; - 6.2.5.2.
-Advising on career paths, resources for résumé writing and interview preparation. - 6.3.
+Advising on career paths, resources for résumé writing and interview preparation in line with the Career Services Policy. - 6.3.
 Responsibilities for students include but are not limited to: - 6.3.1.
-Familiarizing themselves with ADSM's academic policies, academic programs, degree requirements, and student rights and responsibilities;
+Familiarizing themselves with ADSM's academic policies, academic programs, degree requirements, and student rights and responsibilities; - 6.3.2.

-- 6.3.2.
 Consulting their Academic Advisor on issues related to registration record and academic standing; - 6.3.3.
-Seeking guidance from the Academic Advisor and other individuals within and outside their academic program; - 6.3.4.
-Requesting regular appointments with the Academic Advisor to discuss academic progress towards graduation, career plans and/or graduate studies; - 6.3.5.
+Seeking guidance from their Academic Advisor and other individuals within and outside their academic program; - 6.3.4.
+Requesting regular appointments with the Academic Advisor to discuss academic progress towards graduation, career plans and/or graduate studies;

+- 6.3.5.
 Taking responsibility for decisions and actions that affect academic progress. - 6.4.
-Assigning Academic Advisors: Students are assigned an academic advisor by the relevant Program Director.
-Each Program Director shall determine the ratio of Academic Advisors to students, assigning an Academic Advisor as follows: - 6.4.1 No later than the end of the fourth week of each regular term the Office of Student Affairs shall provide each Program Director with a list of students to be assigned an Academic Advisor. - 6.4.2 No later than the end of the sixth week of each regular term the Program Director shall notify the Office of Student Affairs of the Advisor assigned to each student - 6.4.3 Students who change majors are assigned an Academic Advisor by the Program Director of the student's new program. - 6.4.4 'At risk' students may be assigned an additional Academic Advisor and be required to participate in special academic achievement programs. - 6.4.5 Students who are admitted with credit from other academic institutions are assigned an Academic Advisor by the Program Director.
+Students are assigned an academic advisor by the relevant Program Director.
+Each Program Director shall determine the ratio of Academic Advisors to students. - 6.4.1 Students who change majors are assigned an Academic Advisor by the Program Director of the student's new program. - 6.4.2 'At risk' students may be assigned an additional Academic Advisor and be required to participate in special academic achievement programs. - 6.4.3 Students who are admitted with credit from other academic institutions are assigned an Academic Advisor by the Program Director.